 Causes of arch pain can be related to many conditions, and finding the right treatment depends on a positive diagnosis.
 Learn more about some of the most common causes so you can effectively treat your arch pain.

 Heel or arch pain can result from any injury that involves a serious blow to the foot.
 Having your foot stepped on, crushed under a dropped object, or hit can damage the bones and muscles in your foot, leading to short-term pain.
 This should be one of the most easily identifiable causes of severe arch pain, as it is the direct result of a recent accident.

-Also called “police heel” plantar fasciitis is a pain in the arch due to repeated stretching and tearing of the tendons on the underside of the foot.
-With repeated tearing, these tendons can become inflamed and very painful.
-Treatment for plantar fasciitis arch pain often involves managing pain while the tendons naturally heal.
+Plantar fasciitis is a pain in the arch due to repeated stretching and strain of the plantar fascia ligaments located on the underside of the foot, also often caused by tight Achilles tendon and calf muscles.
+With the repeated injury, the connective tissue in the bottom of the foot can become inflamed and very painful.
+Treatment for plantar fasciitis arch pain often involves managing pain while the foot naturally heals.

 If you experience a sharp pain in the arch of your foot when walking, the secondary symptoms above can lead to a more specific diagnosis.